Rubusch/linux-c/00__basics/chardev__03_devicefile_and_chardev/README.md

 ## Notes

 Demonstrates a character device and device file setup.
+The demo should show in the logs the startup of the chardev driver, when the `/dev` file is used, e.g. through `cat` or through `echo 1`, in the current situation the system might freeze (wrong memory region? binary write needed instead of characters?).

 ---